 School Library Media Concentration (Class A Certification)

 For candidates admitted to the Class A Library Media program July 1, 2017, and thereafter, a minimum GPA of 3.25 on all courses in the Alabama State Board of Education approved library media program is required for certification.
+Requirements for State-approved programs are subject to change between catalog publications, so students should check with their advisor for the most up-to-date information.

 Students pursuing Library Media certification should refer to the State-approved program checklist to ensure that requirements are met.
 In addition to completing an approved program of study, the candidate is required to pass a comprehensive assessment administered by the School of Library and Information Studies (SLIS) and earn a passing score on the Praxis for Library Media Specialist.